vacoa/zero/README.md

  force guest = pi
  security = share
 ```
-- You should be able to access it from Windows under `\\RASPBERRYPI\pishare`
+- Restart Samba `sudo service smbd restart` and you should be able to access it from Windows under `\\RASPBERRYPI\pishare`

 ### Install the dependencies and clone the repository

 - Install Python 3.5 `sudo apt-get install python3.5` and Virtualenv `sudo pip3 install virtualenv`
-- Create the virtual environment `virtualenv zenv` and activate it `source ~/share/zenv/bin/activate`
+- Create the virtual environment in the shared folder with `cd ~/share` and `virtualenv zenv` and activate it `source ~/share/zenv/bin/activate`
 - Create the folder `~/share/app` and clone the git repository in it `git clone https://github.com/jahsue78/zero.git`
 - Install the packages `sudo apt-get install vlc portaudio19-dev libatlas-base-dev pulseaudio libttspico-utils sox`
-- Install the Pip requirements `pip install -r requirements.txt`
+- Install the Pip requirements `pip install -r ./zero/requirements.txt`

 ### Add the Google credentials